-Our Flower of the Month September is a true showstopper.
+The Dahlia, our Flower of the Month September is a true showstopper.
 Its colourful petals and often massive flower heads are truly mesmerising.
-Did you know that The National Garden Bureau has appointed 2019 as the Year of the Dahlia?
 Read on and learn more about the origin and characteristics of these award-winning flowers.

 According to the National Garden Bureau, the genetic source for our modern hybrid Dahlias goes all the way back to the 16th century.
 Back then, they were found in the mountains of Mexico and Guatemala.
 This happened about 200 years before the Dahlia eventually came to Europe and got named after Andreas Dahl, a Swedish botanist.
 Nowadays, there are 42 known Dahlia varieties, each one is available in different colours and sizes.